Aperocky/PortScan/readme.md

 `-e`, `--show_refused`: show connection errors other than timeouts, e.g. connection refused, permission denied with errno number as they happen.

 `-w`, `--wait`: Wait time for socket to respond.
 If scanning LAN or relatively fast internet connection, this can be set to `1` or even `0.2` for faster scanning.
 Default `3` seconds

+## Acknowledgement

+---

+Jamieson Becker: For coming up with a way to find local IP on stackoverflow, which I used: https://stackoverflow.com/questions/166506/finding-local-ip-addresses-using-pythons-stdlib